-- See Healing Aid All Over the World: An online aid map is currently tracking and displaying where The Vaseline Healing Project is providing aid around the world.
+- See Healing Aid All Over the World: is currently tracking and displaying where The Vaseline Healing Project is providing aid around the world.

-- Share The Vaseline Healing Project Story: To visually showcase the brand’s commitment to healing, and the impact these missions and products have on people everywhere, Vaseline has created a short film titled Not So Ordinary.
+- Share The Vaseline Healing Project Story: To visually showcase the brand’s commitment to healing, and the impact these missions and products have on people everywhere, Vaseline has created a short film titled .